Pace Suburban Bus

-Pace service area
+Operations

-Pace serves the northeastern Illinois region, which includes Cook County (where the City of Chicago is located), as well as the region's collar counties, which include DuPage, Kane, Lake, McHenry, and Will counties.
-Some of Pace's bus routes also serve parts of Chicago and Northwest Indiana.
-In some areas, notably Evanston, River Forest, Oak Park, Cicero, and Skokie, both Pace and the CTA provide bus service.
+Pace serves the northeastern Illinois region, including Cook County (where the City of Chicago is located), and the region's collar counties, which include DuPage, Kane, Lake, McHenry, and Will counties.
+Additionally, some of Pace's bus routes serve parts of Northwest Indiana.
+In areas like Evanston, River Forest, Oak Park, Cicero, and Skokie, both Pace and the CTA provide bus service.

-Many of Pace's route terminals are located at CTA rail stations and bus terminals and Metra stations.
-The CTA and Pace have shared a payment system since 2014 called Ventra.
-Ventra accounts are required to obtain transfers.
-In 2015, Metra was added to the Ventra app.
+Many of Pace's route terminals are located at CTA rail stations, bus terminals, and Metra stations.
+Pace, CTA, and Metra use a shared ride payment system called Ventra.
+Passengers paying their fare through a Ventra connected account can obtain interservice transfers.